-The use of land for the provision and maintenance of public utilities and infrastructure (e.g. water supply, sanitary sewage disposal, roads, electricity, natural gas, and telecommunications) and any buildings, structures or appurtenances thereto shall be permitted in all land use designations in accordance with any and all environmental requirements and approvals without an amendment to this Plan.
+The use of land for the provision and maintenance of public utilities and infrastructure (e.g. water supply, sanitary sewage disposal, roads, electricity, natural gas, hydro corridors, electricity generation facilities and transmission and distribution systems, and telecommunications) and any buildings, structures or appurtenances thereto shall be permitted in all land use designations in accordance with any and all environmental requirements and approvals without an amendment to this Plan.
 Measures shall be undertaken to ensure no adverse impact on neighbouring land uses or on natural heritage features.